BeardedBry/BrianJavaScript30/README.md

 ![Ajax Type Ahead](screenshots/day6.png)

 I used a dynamically created Regular Expression for finding matches.
 At first attempt this ran very clunky.
 After refactoring the code it ran smoothly.
+EDIT: Now has highlighting matching text.
+This was difficult to figure out at first.
+Eventually I discovered the innerHTML.replace() method.